Wealden District: Transport

 The East Coastway Line, serving Eastbourne and Hastings, uses the Vale of Sussex and has two station serving different sides of Pevensey in the district, which forms a generally suburban conurbation with Westham and a largely rural holiday and visitor coastline, Pevensey Bay.
 The other railway line is the Uckfield Branch Line from London Bridge.

+Bus service is provided by Wealdlink.

 Wealden is crossed by a number of National Cycle Network routes: